MallikaKapoor041130241/choose-your-adventure/right-hallway.md

 You step into the hallway, where a flickering light pulses like a heartbeat.
 As you move closer, you notice deep scratches carved into the walls.
 They look like claw marks.

-The floor creaks under your weight, and suddenly, the light goes out.
-You're left in complete darkness.
+The floor groans beneath your feet, and then, in an instant, the lights flicker and go out.
+You’re plunged into utter darkness.

-A low growl echoes from somewhere ahead.
-Your heart pounds as the sound grows louder.
+A deep, menacing growl reverberates through the space, growing louder with every passing second.
+Your pulse races as the sound draws nearer.

 You see a faint glow ahead.
 What will you do?
 1. [Move toward the glow](glow.md)